 12. Vintage Japanese Photo – Vegetable Seller

 Another vibrantly colourized photo of everyday Japanese life from the late 19th Century.
-A market trader carrying his wares the traditional way balanced on a pole.
+A market trader carries his wares traditionally, balanced on a pole.

 If you want to try out your own colorization of photos then print them onto watercolor paper first, this can be done on an inkjet printer.